www-aplas/www-aplas.github.io/arrival.md

   </tr></table>
   <br>

   The B1 floor is the place same as you arrive at the station by train.
 So following the signs for "Taxi(North)", you will find the same taxi stand described in the previous chapter.
-According to the information in [that chapter](#taxi), you will be driven to the conference center.
+According to the information in [that chapter](#taxi) , you will be driven to the conference center.